 Master’s Degree in Fire Science – It is for firefighters who want to enhance their skill and knowledge.
 The programs are offered online and include critical issues in security, fiscal financial management, dispute resolutions and negotiations, and advanced crisis management.

-You need not target to become only a firefighter.
+You need not target to become a firefighter.
 In fact, there are numerous other professional specialties within the industry that can lead to fulfilling careers, which you can try.
 Options include firefighters, forestry fire prevention specialist, building inspector, paramedic, and arson investigator.

-You should be also fearless to get involved with the unknown.
+You should also be fearless to get involved with the unknown.

 You must have great physical strength and endurance to be able to handle heavy equipment in adverse weather conditions.